wenhancao/robust-Bayesian-inference-for-MHE/README.md

-# robust-smc
+# Offical code for robust MHE
-Implementation of Robust SMC
+Implementation of the paper submitted to Automatica "Robust Bayesian Inference for Moving Horizon Estimation"